zzz0906/LeetCode/2021_Sep/Readme.md

 but, how to do the spread; oh I know we can use a variable to record it/

 Yes AC.
 And be careful with the size < k.
 Set each section as 1 and push the rest nullptr to the results vector.

+## Partition to K Equal Sum Subsets

+Given an integer array nums and an integer k, return true if it is possible to divide this array into k non-empty subsets whose sums are all equal.

+the subset's size do not need to be equal, thus we can put a larget vlaue into a set.

+oh...the std use brute force.
+So attention: when in the real interview, you can choose to use brute force also in the acm problem, only if your time complexity is acceptable.